charlesnmcdowell/Jackedin/Chapter_4_The_Silicon_Ouroboros.md

 "They’re doing it, Maya," Imani whispered.
 "The layoffs started ten minutes ago.
 Sarah’s gone.
 Jayden’s gone.
 They’re saying the 'AI Architects' are being retained, but everyone else is out."

 Maya looked at the stage.
-She thought about the man on YouTube. *They tell the press it’s AI efficiency, but it’s actually just liquidation.*
+She thought about the recruiter on YouTube. *It’s a shell game.*

-"Is Sarah an 'architect'?"
-Maya asked, her voice sounding cold and distant.

-"She’s a mother of two who’s been here for six years!"
-Imani hissed.
-"Maya, what is wrong with you?
-They’re firing people while the stock is up twelve percent!
-It’s a scam!"

-"Stability requires transition, Imani," Maya said, the words sliding out of her mouth like they had been scripted.

-Imani stared at her, her eyes filling with tears.
-"You sound like a bot, Maya.
-You’re literally becoming one of them."
+"Sarah has been here six years," Maya whispered back.
+"She knows the routes better than the software does.
+How is she not an 'Architect'?"

+"Because she didn't hit the efficiency metrics last month," Imani hissed.
+"She took two days off when her kid was sick.
+That's all it took.
+The algo flagged her as 'Low Yield.'"

+"Stability requires transition," Katherine said from the stage.

+"Transition," Maya muttered.
+"That's just a fancy word for liquidation."

+"Maya," Aria whispered in her ear.
+"Be careful.
+Your heart rate is spiking.
+You're projecting negativity.
+Remember the Tier-1 status.
+You are safe.
+You are elite."

+"Am I?"
+Maya whispered to no one.

 The Extraction